dwebprotocol/cli-1/README.md

 General Commands:

-  dweb info [urls...] - Show information about one (or more) hubs. dweb seed {urls...} - Download and make dweb data available to the network. dweb unseed {urls...} - Stop making dweb data available to the network. dweb create {drive|tree} - Create a new ddrive or dwebtree.
+  dweb info [urls...] - Show information about one (or more) hubs. dweb seed {urls...} - Download and make dweb data available to the dWeb. dweb unseed {urls...} - Stop making dweb data available to the dWeb. dweb create {drive|tree} - Create a new ddrive or dwebtree.

-  dweb cast {pass_phrase} - Send a stream of data over the network.
+  dweb cast {pass_phrase} - Send a stream of data over the dWeb.

 dDrive Commands: